klaus7/a2s/README.md

 The generated assertions are in german, but it is possible to customize the messages of the assertions in the `language.properties` file.

 Multi-language support with multiple files like `language.en.properties` is planned in the future.

-## Try it out online

-Go to http://www.truthcontrol.net/client/a2s to try it out online.